Olivia Troye: Career

 After graduating from college, Troye worked for the Republican National Committee.
 She began a career in national security after the September 11 attacks.
-She served in the Pentagon as a George W. Bush administration appointee.
-Troye was an intelligence official in the DHS Office of Intelligence and Analysis serving as chief of strategy, policy, and plans.
+She served in the Pentagon as a George W. Bush administration appointee, later becoming a career intelligence officer where she went on to serve in various posts for cabinet level intelligence community officials including at the Director of National Intelligence's National Counterterrorism Center.
+Troye was an intelligence official in the DHS Office of Intelligence and Analysis serving as chief of strategy, policy, and plans and has talked about her experiences navigating the first Trump administration as a senior career intelligence official on the travel ban, immigration executive orders, and natural disaster responses.

 Troye worked in the Office of the Vice President of the United States as the homeland security and counterterrorism advisor to Vice President Pence and served as an aide to the White House Coronavirus Task Force.
+Her portfolio covered natural disasters, mass shootings, domestic terrorism and global terrorism issues.
+Troye also worked on Latin America and Africa foreign policy issues as well.

 While Troye claims she resigned, Mike Pence's national security adviser, Keith Kellogg, claims he fired her and "escorted her off the compound".
 He has also more generally accused her of lying about her time in the Trump-Pence administration.
 Troye has denied these allegations.

-After leaving the White House, Troye became an outspoken critic against the Trump administration's response on the COVID-19 pandemic.
+After leaving the White House, Troye became an outspoken critic against the Trump administration's response on the COVID-19 pandemic, immigration policies, and the danger he posed to government institutions and foreign relations.

 In the wake of the collapse of the Afghan government and the fall of Kabul in August 2021, Troye called attention to deliberate obstruction of the visa process during the Trump administration, especially by Stephen Miller, for Afghans who were partners with U.S. efforts in Afghanistan.

-In August 2020, Troye joined the National Insurance Crime Bureau as vice president of strategy, policy, and plans.
-Troye is also an advisor to Defending Democracy Together, a conservative, anti-Donald Trump political group known for the "Republicans for the Rule of Law" initiative.
+In August 2020, Troye briefly joined the National Insurance Crime Bureau as vice president of strategy, policy, and plans and departed in order to speak out against Trump.
+Troye served as advisor to Defending Democracy Together, an anti-Donald Trump political group known for the "Republicans for the Rule of Law" initiative.

 In 2024, she appeared with Vice President Kamala Harris at an event in support of abortion rights and spoke at the Democratic National Convention.

-Troye serves on the board of directors of Voters of Tomorrow, an advocacy organization that promotes political engagement among Generation Z.
+Troye served on the board of directors of Voters of Tomorrow, an advocacy organization that promotes political engagement among Generation Z.